 So, I’ve been thinking about the lessons I’ve learned along the way since then.
 I’ve decided to share them with you so you understand my why and a little bit about my decision to start the VA to the ResQ Academy.

 Maybe something I say in these lessons will resonate with you.
-Maybe you’ll say, “Me too”!
+It would be awesome if you said, “Me too”!

 Maybe it will help you avoid a pitfall or see something in a different light.
-Maybe something in these lessons will inspire you to really go for it and make your business what you want it to be.
+Or maybe something in these lessons will inspire you to really go for it and make your business what you want it to be.